 Figure 5 Induced Voltage over Three Rotations of the Loop

-Figure 6 Induced Voltage for a Two-Loop Generator.
+Figure 6 Induced Voltage for a Two-Loop DC Generator.
 The second loop doubles the number of segments, which causes less variation in the induced voltage going from peak to zero.

 Calculating Induced Voltage

 The following equation calculates the amount of induced voltage that a wire loop can produce as it moves through a magnetic field.